-His main training was with Dave Charlton and Ranju Roy, the two senior Viniyoga teachers who founded Sadhana Mala, so naturally his classes follow this long established and respected approach, which adheres to the teachings of T. Krishnamacharya and T.K.V.
+His main training was with Dave Charlton and Ranju Roy, two senior yoga teachers who founded Sadhana Mala, so naturally his classes follow their long established and respected approach, which adheres to the teachings of T. Krishnamacharya and T.K.V.
 Desikachar and more recently, Peter Hersnack.
-He continues to study with Dave by attending the monthly Mandala Study Group in Malvern.
+He continues to study with Dave by attending the monthly Mandala Study Group in Malvern, UK.

 Gareth draws upon his varied experience to create a stimulating and informative practice that is light hearted as well as challenging and moreover, effective.
 After all yoga should be enjoyable rather than a chore!

 In addition to an extensive program of regular, weekly yoga classes throughout the year and one-to-one therapeutic consultancy, for 11 years now, Gareth and his wife Chantal have been running a range of yoga holidays in France, Sicily, Andalucia, Barcelona and Morocco.

 Beyond his group class and individual teaching activities, he and Chantal also work in association with Sadhana Mala, offering yoga foundation courses and from 2019, teacher training courses.